Scrum - Software Developers Role-Play Rugby

 -

-The Product Owner presents the list of User Stories in the Product Backlog, from top to bottom.
+The Product Owner presents the list of User Stories in the Product Backlog, in priority order from top to bottom.

 -